-Note: If you have any questions concerning your education, please visit the IAA Office in 2123 Jull Hall, call 301.405.4685, email iaa-request@umd.edu, or visit iaa.umd.edu.
-We send notices and reminders to students via email, so be sure to provide an up-to-date email address through Testudo, subscribe to the IAA listserv, and like us on Facebook (facebook.com/iaaumd).
+Note: If you have any questions concerning your education, please visit the IAA Office in 2123 Jull Hall, call 301.405.4685, email iaa@umd.edu, or visit iaa.umd.edu.
+We send notices and reminders to students via email, so be sure to provide an up-to-date email address through Testudo, subscribe to the IAA listserv, and like us on social media.